 StoryWalk® is a fun and innovative way for people of all ages to exercise their bodies, as well as their minds.
-You can take a nice walk and read a story while you get some fresh air!
-Located in Findlay's beautiful Riverside Park, you walk clockwise starting at the bandshell and the story continues through the park and ends at the Waterfalls Pavilion.
-The story changes the first of each month.
-StoryWalk® was created by Anne Ferguson of Montpelier, Vermont, and developed in collaboration with the Vermont Bicycle and Pedestrian Coalition and the Kellogg-Hubbard Library.
-For more information, please call us at 419-422-1712.
-A special thank you to the Hancock County Park District and the City of Findlay for installing StoryWalk® at Riverside Park.
+Take a leisurely stroll on a path and read a story while getting some fresh air!
+Findlay's original StoryWalk® is located in beautiful Riverside Park.
+The path leads you clockwise under a canopy of tall trees starting at the bandshell as the story continues through the park and ends at the Waterfalls Pavilion.
+The second StoryWalk® was installed in 2021 at the Benton Ridge Park, and the third in 2022 at the Findlay City Schools Preschool.
+The StoryWalk® at the Findlay City Schools Preschool was made possible by a grant from the Federal Institute of Museum and Library Services (IMLS), awarded by the State Library of Ohio.